The Benefits of Working From Home

 Working remotely usually means that you can also work from anywhere.
 Whether it's the coffee shop down the street or one on the other side of the globe, you will still have access to your work.
 This flexibility will allow you to travel or even move without affecting your employment.

 Less need for sick days

-Working in an office while sick can be difficult, but it's much more manageable if you are able to work from home.
-If your company doesn't distinguish between paid time off (vacation versus sick days), this will ultimately result in you having more time for a vacation.
+Working in an office while sick can be difficult, but it's much more manageable if you can work from home.
+If your company doesn't distinguish between paid time off (vacation vs. sick days), this will ultimately result in you having more time for a vacation.

 Decreased likelihood of spreading sickness

 Another major benefit of working from home is the fact that getting sick will be far less common.
 In addition to avoiding the flu or cold that is getting passed around the office, you can prevent spreading your own germs when you get ill.